 Complete Streets Advisory Committee (CSAC)

 The Nashua Region Complete Streets Advisory Committee (CSAC) serves to develop and promote a safe transportation network that serves all users including pedestrians, bicyclists, and motorists of all ages and abilities in the region.
-The Complete Streets Advisory Committee normally meets bi-monthly on the 3rd Tuesday of the month.
+The Complete Streets Advisory Committee meetings are currently on hiatus.

 MPO Policy Committee